 One thing that sets me apart from some pastors is the amount of time I spent in the business world is greater than the time I have been in ministry.
 It has given me a unique perspective.

 It’s also helped me realize I didn’t understand the unique pressures of ministry completely until I was in ministry.
 It’s made me want to encourage pastors whenever I can.
 That’s the point of this post.

-Here are 7 strong, but hopefully encouraging words:
+Here are 7 hard, but hopefully encouraging words:

-Your call is bigger than your assignment – It’s true.
-And, it’s good.
+Your call is bigger than your assignment – And, it’s a good thing.
 Your call is to a person.
 THE PERSON.
 The person of Jesus Christ.
-What group of people…no matter how great they are…is going to measure up to Him?
+God calls us to tasks, which give Him glory.
+If it’s easy for us we can take credit.

-They don’t love your family as much as you do – I’m not saying they don’t love your family.
+People don’t love your family as much as you do – I’m not saying they don’t love your family.
 I’m sure they do.
 But, their wants (and demands) will sometimes trump their love for your family.
-That’s human nature.
-That means if you want to protect your family…and your time with them…it’s up to you and not them.
+That’s human nature too.
+It means if you want to protect your family and your time with them – it’s up to you and not them.
 Love your church.
 Love them well.
-That’s your responsibility, but in the process remember that only you can love your family the way they deserve to be loved.
+That’s your responsibility, but in the process remember only you can love your family the way they deserve to be loved.